qleet/user-docs/docs/getting-started.md

 When we installed Threeport using `tptctl create threeport` we created a new control plane on a local kind Kubernetes cluster.

-When we installed the sample app using `tptctl create workload` we called the API to create the three workload objects: a definition, instance and service dependency.
+When we installed the sample app using `tptctl create workload` we called the API to create the two workload objects: a definition and an instance.
 The reconciliation for these objects was carried out by the workload controller which created the necessary Kubernetes resources via the Kubernetes control plane.
 We spun up the sample app itself as well as the forward proxy components which manage connections to the Ethereum RPC providers needed by the sample app.

 When the end user queries the sample app for the balance of an Ethereum wallet, the sample app calls the forward proxy server which forwards the request to the